 One of the first things you’ll notice about the Indonesian capital is that it has somehow managed to keep the hordes of tourists that head to Bali and Lombok at bay.

-In fact, you might not see another international traveller the entire time you’re in town.
-This can be both a blessing and a curse, but if you take the time to explore ‘The Big Durian’ (as it is affectionately known) you’ll experience an increasingly complex, sophisticated and fascinating megalopolis — where the speed of development is matched only by the enthusiasm and vitality of the local population.
+In fact, you might not see another international traveller for the entire time you’re in town.
+This can be both a blessing and a curse, but it does make for a raw and real travel experience.
+You’ll discover a fascinating and increasingly sophisticated megalopolis — where the speed of development is matched only by the enthusiasm and vitality of the local population.

 Enjoy this Jakarta travel guide.